dseight/monokai-dark-sidebar/README.md

-# Monokai with dark sidebar
+# Monokai with dark sidebar (no icons)

 Original theme is taken from the Sublime Text 3 build 3126.

 Modifications:
-- sidebar icons color inverted
+- sidebar icons removed
 - sidebar color changed to the Monokai bg color

 ## Installation